Beaconsys/Data_review_reporting/README.md

 ## 2 Detailed Instructions

 ### 2.1 About Beacon and Data.

-Open-source data and collection tool, Please see GitHub Link: https://github.com/Beaconsys/Beacon
+Beacon collects all data used in this paper on the Sunway TaihuLight.
+These data include computing nodes, forwarding nodes, storage nodes, and job-running information.
+We have no authority to open the access or provide a simulator to access the Beacon or all these data.
+However, Beacon's code and part of the collected data (The data is processed to hide the user's information) can be accessed through the link blew: https://github.com/Beaconsys/Beacon.

 ### 2.2 processing scripts

-This dictory contains Python scripts that are responsible for extracting data from Beacon's database and performing necessary pre-processing procedures.
+The "Pre-processing" directory contains Python scripts that are responsible for extracting data from Beacon's database and performing necessary pre-processing procedures.
+Details can be seen in the README file.

-The dictory directory showcases data processing scripts, data files, and generated images corresponding to each experiment presented in this study, includes four components:

-### 1.1 Json_pretreament/*.py
+### 2.2 Json_pretreament/*.py
  - interface.py:\
     the interface to handle Json to Analysed secondly data (for lwfs_client(format_type = new) ,lustre_server) \
     @param st: startdate (datetime '%Y-%m-%d') \